choppen5/client-acd/README.md

       - For example, http://myapp.herokuapp.com/dial will be the URL for this App

 - Buy a Twilio phone number - you will need this for subseqent steps.
   - Note the Phone number created here.
 You will need it for later for the twilio_caller_id parameter.
+  - You will also use this phone number to accept new calls once you create a Heroku (or local tunnel) deploy.
+You will add to your Twilio voice url: http://myapp.herokuapp.com/voice to accept new calls.